All Episodes

 There's no way this is going to cause peace.

-It's it's going to accelerate the conflict.
+It's going to accelerate the conflict.

 This is the main effect of this declaration.